Ozzy Lusth: Cook Islands

+Micronesia

-MicronesiaSurvivor: Micronesia — Fans vs. Favorites was Lusth's second appearance on Survivor.
+Survivor: Micronesia — Fans vs. Favorites was Lusth's second appearance on Survivor.
 With regard to his prior appearance, Lusth commented, "My mistakes last time were basically being too much of a loner.
 I'm never going to go anywhere by myself except to use the bathroom".

 Originally part of the Malakal tribe representing the Favorites, Lusth decided to establish alliances.
 He allied himself with Amanda Kimmel, a Survivor: China contestant.
 The two went on to join forces with James Clement, Kimmel's ally from China, and Parvati Shallow, Lusth's fellow contestant on Cook Islands.
 The four became known for the romantic relationships between Lusth and Kimmel and between Clement and Shallow, with Cirie Fields joking that Kimmel would be giving birth to "little Ozzlets."
 The tribe faced an early defeat and the alliance of four found themselves against another dominating alliance of Ami Cusack, Jonathan Penner, Eliza Orlins and Yau-Man Chan.
 Both alliances attempted to recruit Jonny Fairplay, whose vote would become the swing vote.
 However, things changed when Fairplay asked to be sent home to be with his pregnant girlfriend, and the tribe honored his wish and voted him out 9–1, with Fairplay voting for Lusth.
 Faced with a loss in Episode Three, the four recruited Fields as their fifth member and voted out Chan, who was perceived as a threat by her.
 In Episode Four, Lusth was banished to Exile Island where he found the immunity idol and put a fake one in the place where he found the real one.